BartoszKaszewczuk/trafiboard/README.md

 ## 💬 FAQ

-Q: How to add a static entry/route to TrafiBoard?
+1. How to add a static entry/route to TrafiBoard?

-A: Just declare it in Nginx Proxy Manager UI or in a `file-provider.yaml` incase of Traefik.
+   1. Static routes can be added by declaring them in Nginx Proxy Manager UI or in a `file-provider.yaml` incase of Traefik.

 ## 🧑‍💻 Contributing